Snow's BBQ

 Snow's BBQ is a renowned Texas barbecue restaurant located in the small town of Lexington roughly an hour outside of Austin, Texas to the east.
-Snow's is open only on Saturdays from 8 AM until they run out of meat, which is often around noon.
-The unusual hours were originally kept to take advantage of a weekly Saturday livestock auction that takes place nearby at 12:30 PM.
+Snow's is open only on Saturdays from 8 AM until they run out of meat, often around noon.
+The unusual hours were originally kept to take advantage of a weekly Saturday livestock auction nearby at 12:30 PM.